Read This If You Received A College Rejection Letter!

 - DON'T try to figure out the reasons why you got rejected.
-This is only going to lead you down the road of over-thinking and self-criticizing, and that's not the right place to be in.
+It will only lead you down the road of over-thinking and self-criticizing, and that's not the right place to be in.
 Sometimes, things are unexpected, as computer errors can lead to someone else getting picked (Yes, it's true!).

 - DON'T say no to help if you can use it.
-If being rejected has made you feel bad, get up, ask for some help, and power through it.
+If rejection has made you feel bad, get up, ask for some help, and power through it.
 You can't succumb to the pain if you have the option to get through it.

-If your application is rescinded, be it for whatever reason, try to reflect on what happened and learn from the experience.
+If your application rescinds, be it for whatever reason, try to reflect on what happened and learn from the experience.
 That's the only way to deal with it.

-An appeal letter might prompt a college to reconsider their decision of rejecting you, but many-a-times they won't even budge in favor of reversing the rejection.
-And then there are many schools who don't even accept appeal letters, so there's no point in even trying!
+An appeal letter might prompt a college to reconsider their decision of rejecting you, but many a time, they won't even budge in favor of reversing the rejection.
+And then many schools don't even accept appeal letters, so there's no point in even trying!

-Writing an appeal letter only makes sense if you have a very strong reason to oppose your rejection.
-If you're writing the letter out of being disappointed in yourself, take it from us, it ain't gonna work!
+Writing an appeal letter only makes sense if you have a solid reason to oppose your rejection.
+If you're writing the letter out of getting disappointed in yourself, take it from us, it isn't going to work!